cpsievert/cpsievert.github.com/xkcd/index.md

-After convergence was reached, 1000 samples from each posterior was obtained.
-From these samples, $\log p(w|T)$ was approximated using the approach discussed earlier.
+After convergence was reached, 1000 additional samples from each posterior was obtained.
+From these posterior samples, $\log p(w|T)$ was approximated using the approach discussed in the previous section.
 A confidence interval accounting for the approximation of the Monte Carlo estimates were also computed, but the bounds were no bigger than the points on the figure below.

 <div align="center">
   <img src="log-like.png" width="800" height="500">